Explanations of Car Body Types

 City Car

 A city car is a small, efficient car which is perfect for driving around town and cities.
+City cars typically have a shorter wheelbase, smaller dimensions and engines with lower power output compared to other car types.
 Due to the compact size, city cars tend to have small boots and passenger space is tight.
+These cars are also designed to be manoeuvrable and easy to park in tight spaces.
 In particular, city cars such as the Hyundai i10 and Peugeot 108 prove popular choices for young or new drivers as they have small engines, offer value for money and a lower insurance band than alternative cars.

 The best city cars are small, affordable and offer low running costs.
 That said, we feel the award-winning Kia Picanto is an excellent choice.
 Now in third generation form, the latest version offers improved styling and a better equipped interior than the previous version.
 As with all Kia models, the Picanto comes with Kia’s seven year/ 100,000-mile warranty for peace of mind.